Do you connect with your audience?

 They are connected

-Here are 4 powerful ways to connect with your audience.
+Here are 4 powerful ways to develop the presentation skills needed to connect with your audience.

 1) Pack a punch with your visuals

-– Use them to support your point not make it
+– Use them to support your point, not for your audience to read it.

 2) Give them the gold – let them take everything else away in a hand out